CloudSlang/cs-intellij-plugin/README.md

 ================================

-This repository contains an IntelliJ plugin that provides support for [CloudSlang](http://cloudslang.io/) in intellij IDE.
+This repository contains an IntelliJ plugin that provides support for [CloudSlang](http://cloudslang.io/) in *IntelliJ IDEA* IDE.

 ![CloudSlang Plugin demo](/resources/images/plugin-overview.png)